metagenlab/diag_pipelines/README.rst

 		epidemiology'

 This will perform quality checks, map reads against one or multiple reference genome, calculate pairwise number of SNPs and generate a minimum spanning tree.
+The reference genome can be one of the assembled genome or an assembly available on the NCBI website.
+The analysis can also be restricted to the core genome as defined by existing cgMLST schemes or by computing a custom core genome with help of parsnp_ (see documentation https://metagenlabdiag-pipelines.readthedocs.io/en/latest/core_genomes.html).

 ------
 Annotation of virulence factors